 Things to Expect in a Retail Sales Job

 Retail roles are multifaceted and have a whole lot to offer when you find the right one.
-Let's take a look at nine small things that you should know before you start.
+Let's take a look at nine things that you should expect in a retail job before you start.

 - Performance is key - Performance is everything.
 When you're working in retail, one of your core tasks may be upselling.
 That may mean helping customers to find extras to add to their basket or offering them a store card.
 Much like any other sales role, yours will likely come with a set of targets.
 To make sure that you excel in this position, you're going to need to be driven and hard-working.